Frequently Asked Questions

 As a bonus, we got the opportunity to acquire the Journey property, which looks very much like it will meet our needs.
 We are currently gathering cost, financial feasibility and capital campaign information to guide us in the decision making process.
 All members will be given the opportunity to review this key information as it becomes available over the next few months.
 The opportunity for all who wish to ask questions and comment will be a critical part of the review and decision-making process.

-Will a new sanctuary at the Journey location meet our needs for the High Holidays?
+Will a new sanctuary at the Maryland location meet our needs for the High Holidays?

-Based on our most current information, we estimate that a new sanctuary will accommodate approximately 350 congregants.
+Based on our most current information, we estimate that a new sanctuary will accommodate approximately 250 congregants.
+If and when we can raise the funds needed, the architects have provided an option in the design of the Main Sanctuary to expand the seating by another +/-100 seats.
 There are other spaces in the building that can accommodate several hundred more people.
 There are three days of the year that may require additional seats: Rosh Hashanah Day 1, Kol Nidre, and Yom Kippur.
-We believe that there are enough spaces in the building to accommodate over 700 people on these days, using multiple spaces simultaneously in the building (as we have been doing in the Hanley building for the past several years).
+We believe that there are enough areas on the property to accommodate over 700 people on these days, using multiple spaces simultaneously in the building (as we have been doing in the Hanley building for the past several years).

 When will we know how much the Journey project will cost and who is responsible for determining the cost?

 Our architects are currently generating a design that will provide the basis for a realistic cost estimate.
-The architects have been given budget parameters.
+The architects have been given construction cost budget parameters of 4.7 million dollars for the first phase of the project (exclusive of the cost to develop the ECC, which is being held as a separate cost, and donors are being pursued exclusively for the ECC part of the project).
 As part of our architects’ services, they will provide a cost estimate developed by a consultant team of cost estimators, and the general contracting firm of SM Wilson.
-Our Finance Committee is simultaneously developing a five-year cost model that we can use to forecast the project cost on a month to month basis.
+Our Finance Committee is simultaneously developing a five-year cost model that we can use to forecast the project cost on a month-to-month basis.
+And our Capital Campaign Committee is hard at work actively pursuing as many fundraising avenues as possible to help us achieve our goal of building a beautiful new home for Kol Rinah.

 Why didn’t the entire congregation vote on the future location of Kol Rinah?“